 The following week, SDSU will head to the front range of the Rocky Mountains to battle former MPSF rivals Denver and Colorado, respectively.
 The Aztecs will face the Big East Tournament runner-up Pioneers on Friday, Feb.
 23, before engaging the Buffaloes, a 2017 MPSF finalist and NCAA Tournament participant, on Sunday, Feb.
 25.

-As the calendar flips pages, San Diego State returns to "America's Finest City" to open a five-game homestand over a nine-day span, starting Friday, March 2, when it plays host to Atlantic-10 member St. Bonaventure, the first of three consecutive first-time opponents.
+As the calendar flips pages, San Diego State returns to "America's Finest City" to open a four-game homestand over a nine-day span, starting Friday, March 2, when it plays host to Atlantic-10 member St. Bonaventure, the first of three consecutive first-time opponents.

 SDSU's busy stretch continues with matchups against Presbyterian and Niagara on consecutive dates, March 5-6, respectively, before Boston College pays a visit to Montezuma Mesa on Saturday, March 10.
 Last season, the Golden Eagles fell to Maryland in the finals of the NCAA Tournament by a narrow 16-13 margin.